-Overall, the Committee Letter Writer compiles information from the following sources to create the entire Committee Letter (any information provided in the sources listed below may be used in the Committee Letter):
+To compile the Committee Letter information from the following sources are used to create the entire Committee Letter (any information provided in the sources listed below may be used in the Committee Letter):

 - HSAC Registration Form (includes unofficial transcripts and test scores, if available)

 - Self Reflection

 - Committee Interview

 Please note that the letter of evaluation is written only after the student attends the HSAC workshop series, completes all HSAC application requirements and/or assignments, and conducts an HSAC interview.
 Traditionally, alumni have requested a letter packet as the committee letter requires attendance at all workshops, in addition to the completion of all application requirements, and an HSAC interview.

 The Committee Packet is an abbreviated form of the committee letter.
 It consists of a cover letter that will put your application into context with other past and present dental or medical school applicants from Kalamazoo College, but will not provide an evaluative narrative.
 Instead, the letters of evaluation received on your behalf will be appended to the cover letter and submitted in the case of alumni medical school applicants who choose this option, to AMCAS as a “Letter Packet or to AADSAS as a “Committee Letter/Report”.
 For dental school applicants, AADSAS limits you to 4 letters and the committee letter counts as 3 of those four letters.

 HSAC offers a series of workshops during the spring term for all students seeking to apply for a professional health program during the upcoming application cycle.
 Medical and dental school applicants seeking to obtain a Committee Letter must attend all workshops.